 The Government of Sir Wilfred Laurier has been severely criticized for not instructing the Lieutenant-Governor to summon Mr. Haultain to form the first provincial government, and for choosing a man who had never sat in the Legislature in his place; but it must be remembered that the Territorial Premier had severely attacked certain provisions of the Autonomy Acts, and it is unlikely that any Government in power in Canada at that time, whether Liberal or Conservative, if faced with a similar situation, would have acted otherwise.

 For seven years Mr Haultain sat in the Provincial Legislature as Leader of the Opposition and criticized Legislation with such constructive skill that many of the statutes in force today bear the evidence of his influence.
 In 1912, he was appointed to the Saskatchewan Court of Appeal and for many years was Chief Justice of the province.
-He was knighted for his distinguished public services, and in 1938 retired, with health and faculties unimpaired, to spend in rest and relaxation the evening of a long and useful life, more than half a century of which had been devoted to the service of the people of this western land.
+He was knighted for his distinguished public services, and in 1938 retired, with health and faculties unimpaired, to spend in relaxation the evening of a long and useful life, more than half a century of which had been devoted to the service of the people of this western land.
 He died in Montreal in February 1942, in his eighty-fifth year.

 The constitutional struggle which arose over the terms of the Autonomy Acts will be a matter of deep interest to the future historian, but the events are too recent and party feeling still too high to allow them yet to be considered with the cold detachment necessary for an impartial chronicle.